-The interior is decorated with 4 rectilinear stained glass.
-Each colour has a different meaning.
-Green, represents the elements of unity of the church.
-Holy, in red, concerns two qualities of the Church: it is sanctified and sanctifying.
+Four rectilinear stained-glass decors the interior, with each color having a different meaning.
+Green represents the element of the unity of the church.
+Holy, in red, concerns the qualities of the Church.
 Catholic, in blue, refers to the Church’s mission to save men.
 Apostolic, in yellow, alludes to the hierarchy of the Catholic Church.

-Our itinerary in the city center is over but… Before to go you should about two more attractions that you should visit as an architecture lover.
+The itinerary of the city center is over but… I could not end this list without mentioning two more attractions that you should visit as an architecture lover.
 Let’s see them.

 Rio De Janeiro architecture, honorable mentions:

 Museum of Contemporary Art, Modern Architecture

-The MAC is situated in Niteroi and has an unique structure that reminds an UFO.
+The MAC is situated in Niteroi and has a unique structure that reminds a UFO.
 Architect Oscar Niemeyer built it between 1991 and 1996.
 The Museum hosts a very large contemporary art collection.

-The Museum is situated in Niteroi which is quite far from other attractions.
-Our advice is to enjoy also the Boa Viagem beach which is very close by the Museum entrance.
+The Museum’s location is Niteroi, which is quite far from other attractions.
+If you are considering visiting, you may add also the Boa Viagem beach to your itinerary which is very close to the Museum entrance.

 Christ The Redeemer, Art Deco

-Did you know that the Christ the Redeemer is the world’s largest art deco statue in the world?
-Given its particular location, on Corcovado Mountain, its construction lasted 5 years between 1926 and 1931 and was elected as one of the new wonders of the world.
+Did you know that the Christ the Redeemer statue is the largest art deco statue in the world?
+Given its particular location, on Corcovado Mountain, its construction lasted 5 years between 1926 and 1931.
+In 2007, the 30 meters giant became one of the new wonders of the world.

 To reach the Corcovado peak and the Christ the Redeemer, you can take the Corcovado Train which brings you to the top in 20 minutes.
-I took it both times I’ve visited and It’s an unique ride with a beautiful view over the city.
+I took it both times I’ve visited and it’s a unique ride with a beautiful view over the city.
 Otherwise, you can also climb your way to the top of the trail.
 Normally it should take you about 1 hour and a half.